ashish-kumar-hit/Python-for-DevOps/error.md

 # JSON decode Error
 It means the data is not convertable to Json, check wheather you are fetching data from right url(I mean right API)

+# ValueError: I/O operation on closed file
+It means either you forget to open the file or if you open then you forget to open as with variable name

+with open(file_path,'w):
+    file.write(line)